SuSonicTH/zli/README.md

 * [luaunit](https://github.com/bluebird75/luaunit)

 ## compilation
-The compilation is done trough a simple shell script `fullmoon.sh` that downloads musl, lua and all the required libraries and compiles them into a singe portable application.
+The compilation is done trough a simple shell script `make.sh` that downloads musl, lua and all the required libraries and compiles them into a singe portable application.
-Just execute `./fullmoon.sh` in the main directory and wait.
+Just execute `./make.sh` in the main directory and wait.
 If you have [upx](https://upx.github.io/) installed the binary will be also compressed with upx.

 ## cleanup